Saikarthik-Ramakrishnan/ca-fpga-engine/software_prototype/parallelism_ladder/README.md

 | 128x128 | numba | 7,349 | n/a | n/a | no, 10.7x the LUT4 budget |

 - The fabric row is flat because one generation takes one clock edge whatever the grid size.
-Adding cells adds area, not time.
+Adding cells costs area and leaves the time per generation unchanged.
 Every software row slopes down.
 That divergence is the whole argument.
 - Where the fabric loses is capacity, and the table says so: past 32x32 it does not fit on this part at all, while software just gets slower.
-- Headroom, from routed timing rather than the dock clock: 240.38 MHz at 16x16 and 176.46 MHz at 32x32, both far above the 27 MHz requirement.
-The oscillator binds on this board, not the fabric.
+- Headroom, from routed timing: 240.38 MHz at
+  16x16 and 176.46 MHz at 32x32, both far above the 27 MHz requirement.
+The oscillator is the limit on this board.
 - What you can watch is far slower on purpose: the UART carries about 350 frames/s at 16x16, and `GEN_DIV` holds the fabric to 10 generations/s.

 This is a model, and it is labelled as one everywhere it appears.
 The software figures are timings from a running CPU.
 The fabric figures come from post-route static timing analysis of a design that has not been flashed yet.
-The one modelling step is structural rather than estimated: one generation per clock edge, independent of grid size.
+The one modelling step is structural: one generation per clock edge, independent of grid size.

 Every input comes from a number already recorded in this repo: `results.csv`,